serradura/kind/README.md

 ## Kind::Empty

-There is a common need to define default argument values.
-In case you don't know, depending on the argument data type, when a  method is invoked a new object will be created in the program memory to fills some default argument value. e.g:
+When you define a method that has default arguments, for certain data types, you will always create a new object in memory. e.g:

 ```ruby
 def something(params = {})